-- (1) If the chief executive (corrective services) decides an enforcement debtor is suitable for performing community service under a fine option order, that chief executive must give SPER notice of- - (a) the decision; and - (b) the number of hours of unpaid community service the enforcement debtor must perform to satisfy the unpaid amount stated in the enforcement order; and

-For the other action the enforcement debtor may take, see section 41 (Ways enforcement debtor may deal with enforcement order).

-- (c) the supervising corrective services office for the order; and - (d) when and where the enforcement debtor must report for performing the community service. - (2) For subsection (1)(b), the number of hours of unpaid community service to be performed is the number worked out by dividing the unpaid amount by the cut-out rate for a fine option order, rounded down.
+- (1) If the chief executive (corrective services) decides an enforcement debtor is suitable for performing community service under a fine option order, that chief executive must give SPER notice of- - (a) the decision; and - (b) the number of hours of unpaid community service the enforcement debtor must perform to satisfy the unpaid amount stated in the enforcement order; and - (c) the supervising corrective services office for the order; and - (d) when and where the enforcement debtor must report for performing the community service. - (2) For subsection (1)(b), the number of hours of unpaid community service to be performed is the number worked out by dividing the unpaid amount by the cut-out rate for a fine option order, rounded down.